 I intend to be honest with what I post here and show you guys how much my skin improves, often what ingredients seek to harm you rather than help you and give you every bit of info I've learned along the way!

 I've found that natural is the way to go as much as possible.
+But with hormonal acne, there are some extra ingredients we might have to focus on outside of the natural.
 So below I've included what I'm currently using in my daily and weekly routine and where to get them.

 xx Backpacking Bee

 Yup believe it or not bananas are used to moisturize and leave your face feeling smooth as a babies butt.
 Just blend one banana into a paste and apply to the face and neck.
 For those with acne issues I would add in some honey (to heal that redness up) and just let it sit on your skin for about 10-20 mins.
 Then rinse off with cool water.

 If you read my blog post I talked a bit about colloidal oatmeal, meaning it is finely ground up and therefore can get all up in your pores.
 For best results I recommend doing that, if you don't have a grinder though no worries!
 Mix about a cup of oatmeal, add water to really soak it before mixing in the honey, and apply gently to the face and neck.
 Leave on for about 10-15 mins.